top of page

 Attention: the following aftercare should only start when your tattoo is 100% healed (about 30 days after the procedure), and it's recommended for life:

-• Always use sunscreen.
+• Always use sunscreen after the tattoo heals.

 • Moisturize the skin regularly.